-The Client Credentials grant type is used when a client requests access to protected resources without user interaction.
+The Client Credentials grant is one of the OAuth 2.0 grant types supported in ReadyAPI.
+This grant is used when a client application requests access to protected resources without user interaction.

 |OAuth 2 Flow||Sets the OAuth 2.0 method to use.|

 |Client Identification||An alphanumeric string used to identify the client.|